Writing a Proposal

 - A list of coursework you have completed thus far, and your grades in each course.
 (You may find it helpful to print your academic history from student ACCESS for your personal use.)

 - A list of those courses you are considering as part of your proposal.
-Use the online University Bulletin and course schedules to find selections.
+Use the online course schedules to find selections.

 After you and your advisers have agreed on your proposed major or minor: